What is Compostable Cellulose?

 6) Recycled Plastic Bag Collections:

 They should not go in this bin either.
-Biodegradable and compostable film is made from renewable plant materials, not petrochemicals.
-It is designed to break down to CO2 and H2O so leaves nothing suitable for recycling unlike traditional plastic bottles etc.
+Biodegradable and compostable films are made from renewable plant materials, not petrochemicals.
+They are designed to break down to CO2 and H2O so leaves nothing suitable for recycling unlike traditional plastic bottles etc.

 Hopefully this will enable you to choose the best option for environmentally responsible disposal of the biodegradable bags.